Louis-Hippolyte Lafontaine Bridge–Tunnel

 The Louis-Hippolyte Lafontaine Bridge–Tunnel (Pont-Tunnel Louis-Hippolyte-La Fontaine) is a highway bridge–tunnel running over and beneath the Saint Lawrence River.
 It connects the Montreal borough of Mercier–Hochelaga-Maisonneuve with the south shore of the river at Longueuil, Quebec.

 Named after Lower Canada political reformer Louis-Hippolyte Lafontaine, the Lafontaine Tunnel is an immersed tube structure, measuring 1391 m long.
-It carries the Autoroute 25 expressway and passes beneath the main shipping channel in the Saint Lawrence River immediately downstream from the Saint Lawrence Seaway.
-It surfaces on Île Charron (Îles de Boucherville at entrance/exit #1 of Autoroute 25), then continues by bridge to Longueuil.
+It carries the Autoroute 25 expressway and passes beneath the main shipping channel in the Saint Lawrence River, immediately downstream from the Saint Lawrence Seaway.
+It surfaces on Île Charron (Îles de Boucherville at Exit 1 of Autoroute 25), then continues by bridge to Longueuil.
 The bridge-tunnel sees about 120,000 daily crossings, of which 13% are trucks.
-Its construction began in 1963 and it opened on March 11, 1967.
+Construction began in 1963, and opening day was March 11, 1967.

 History

 In 1960, the construction of the Trans-Canada Highway (TCH) through Quebec from the Ontario border to Rivière-du-Loup was announced.
 In Montreal, to avoid having to build a huge bridge that would have disfigured the city and destroyed a neighbourhood, engineers opted for the construction of a tunnel located under the Saint Lawrence River and dug a trench under the river bed and buried the tunnel sections 4.6 m to 6.1 m under the river bed.

-The Longue-Pointe church had to be demolished to make way for the tunnel, and 300 families were expropriated from the village in 1964.
+The church in Longue-Pointe had to be demolished to make way for the tunnel, and 300 families were expropriated from the village in 1964.
 The construction was completed in March 1967, just before the opening of Expo 67.
 Construction cost $75 million.

-A major four-year refurbishment of the tunnel began in 2020, originally planned to complete in 2024 at a cost of $1.2 billion, but in 2022 it was announced that the project would take a year longer than expected, completing in 2025 at a total cost of $2.1 billion.
+A major four-year refurbishment of the tunnel began in 2020 was originally planned to be completed in 2024 at a cost of $1.2 billion, but in 2022, it was announced that the project would take a year longer than expected and that at its completion in 2025, it will have a total cost of $2.1 billion.